panic and agoraphobia

 Difficulties breathing (Hyperventilating)

-Distress and/or anxiety symptoms when leaving the home, which may lead to isolation.
+Distress and/or anxiety symptoms when leaving the home may lead to isolation.

 Having to enlist other people to help with day-to-day living tasks, for example, shopping.